SELab-2/UGent-5/backend/alembic/README.md

 alembic revision --autogenerate -m "my_revision_name"
 ```

-Make sure to manually review the generated script in `alembic/versions`
+Make sure to review the generated script in `alembic/versions`
-and apply adjustments if needed.
+and make adjustments if needed.

 #### Run a migration: this will upgrade the database schema to the most recent revision.